denev6/ADHD-EEG-ViT/log/README.md

   - **Train:** 70% → Shape: `[121, 19, 9250]`
   - **Validation:** 10% → Shape: `[17, 19, 9250]`
   - **Test:** 20% → Shape: `[36, 19, 9250]`
 -  Detection of ADHD from EEG signals using new hybrid decomposition and deep learning techniques, 2023.

-## models
+## Models

-### Transformer
+### EEG-Transformer + ViT

-- Reference: Detection of ADHD from EEG signals using new hybrid decomposition and deep learning techniques, 2023.
+- `EEG-Transformer`: Classification of attention deficit/hyperactivity disorder based on EEG signals using a EEG-Transformer model, 2023.

-### ViTransformer
+- `ViT`: An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale, 2021.

-- Transformer(above) + Conv1d embedding
+- Transformer(EEG-Transformer) + Conv1d embedding(ViT)
-- Instead of a CLS token, data classification leverages the entire set of vectors.
+- Instead of a CLS token(ViT), data classification leverages the entire set of vectors(EEG-Transformer).
-- Reference: An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale, 2021.